krakend/krakend-documentation/backends/detailed-errors.md

 If in the other hand, your endpoint connects to a single backend with no manipulation, [use the `no-op` encoding](/docs/endpoints/no-op) which returns the response to the client *as is*, preserving its form: body, headers, status codes and such.

 You can override the default policy of hiding backend error details.

+# Showing backend errors
 If you prefer revealing these details to the client, you can choose to show them in the gateway response.
 To achieve this, enable the `return_error_details` option in backend the configuration, and then all errors will appear in the desired key.

 Place the following configuration inside the `backend` configuration:

     "extra_config": {
         "github.com/devopsfaith/krakend/http": {
-            "return_error_details": "object_containing_error_details"
+            "return_error_details": "backend_alias"
         }
     }

-Notice that the `return_error_details` key requires a value that represents the name of the object containing the error details.
+Notice that `return_error_details` sets an alias for this backend.

+# Response for failing backends
+When a backend fails, you'll find an object named `error_` + `backend_alias` containing the detailed errors of the backend.
+The returned structure on error contains the status code and the body:

+	"error_backend_alias": {
+		"http_status_code": 404,
+		"http_body": "404 page not found\\n"
+	}

 If there are no errors, the key won't exist.

 # Example
 The following configuration sets an endpoint with two backends that return its errors in two different keys: